Marianne Garneau takes a critical look at general strikes in Europe, and considers what it would take to import the tactic to North America.

 The same can be asked of the radical left here: is it building a constituency through service, by delivering wins?
 Or is it trying to shortcut a constituency by seducing people to its righteous leadership?

 Conclusion: chin up, the task ahead is easier than it seems

 When picturing “general strikes,” a lot of people in North America may be looking at Europe, at these stunning mobilizations, but they are likely imagining things like the Seattle General Strike or Winnipeg General Strike of a hundred years ago – times when cities were shut down for long periods of time because enormous swaths of the workforce had walked off the job and refused to go back.

 The other good news is that task ahead of us is not so enormous as to pull every worker off the job at once.
 As we have seen, European general strikes, although genuine withdrawals of labor, are also a bit of political theater, capitalizing on deeply unpopular proposals to mobilize limited events, and taking advantage of the legal protections for political strikes.
-They are not all-out workplace strikes (or industry-wide strikes) writ large, where workers first have to vote on striking, and then take personal and collective risks and penalties in the hopes of a better deal.
+They are not all-out, ongoing, city-wide strikes, where workers put their individual and collective well-being on the table until they get a better deal.